dev-xo/remix-auth-totp/docs/README.md

 ```

 > [!TIP]
-> You can specify session duration with `maxAge` in milliseconds.
+> You can specify session duration with `maxAge` in seconds.
 Default is `undefined`, persisting across browser restarts.

 ### 2: Implementing the Strategy Logic.